esnet/esnet-smartnic-hw/README.md

   Contains the AMD (Xilinx) OpenNIC Shell repository (imported as a git submodule).
   OpenNIC shell delivers an FPGA-based NIC shell with 100Gbps Ethernet ports, for use on the AMD (Xilinx) Alveo platform.

-config.mk
-  Sets environment variables for the SmartNIC project.

 paths.mk
   Describes paths to resources provided by the SmartNIC project.